Post-Abe agenda: Suga says Japan to go carbon-free by 2050

 Japanese Prime Minister Yoshihide Suga has declared Japan will achieve zero carbon emissions by 2050 in his first policy speech after taking over from Shinzo Abe

-TOKYO -- Japan will achieve zero carbon emissions by 2050, Prime Minister Yoshihide Suga declared Monday in his first policy speech as leader, outlining an ambitious agenda as the country struggles to balance economic and pandemic concerns.
+TOKYO -- Japan will achieve zero carbon emissions by 2050, Prime Minister Yoshihide Suga declared Monday, outlining an ambitious agenda as the country struggles to balance economic and pandemic concerns.

-The policy speech at the outset of the parliamentary session reflects Suga’s pragmatic approach to getting things done.
-Suga, formerly chief cabinet secretary, took office on Sept.
-16 after his boss Shinzo Abe resigned over health problems.
+The policy speech at the outset of the parliamentary session was Suga’s first since he took office on Sept.
+16 after his boss Shinzo Abe resigned over health reasons.
+It reflects Suga's pragmatic approach to getting things done, though it's unclear he will have the political heft needed to overcome vested interests in weaning this resource-scarce nation from its reliance on imports of oil and gas.

 Suga just returned from a trip last week to Vietnam and Indonesia, where he pushed ahead with Abe's efforts to build closer ties and promote a regional vision for countering growing Chinese influence.